pslucas0212/Part-6-Integrating-the-VMWare-Resources-with-Satellite/README.md

 We will now define a host group within Satellite defines... ???

-On the left navigation bar chose Configure -> Host Groups.
+On the side menu chose Configure -> Host Groups.

 ![Configure -> Host Groups](/images/sat56.png)